trentrichardson/jQuery-Timepicker-Addon/README.md

 - Include timepicker-addon script located in the `dist` directory.
 - now use timepicker with `$('#selector').datetimepicker()` or `$('#selector').timepicker()`.

+There is also a [Bower](http://bower.io/) package named `jqueryui-timepicker-addon`.
+Beware there are other similar package names that point to forks which may not be current.

 Contributing Code - Please Read!
 --------------------------------
 - All code contributions and bug reports are much appreciated.